jekyllgrim/ZScript_Basics/08_Pointers_and_casting.md

 > *Note*: For this simple example, we're not checking the position here at all, so if CacoDaddy was in front of a wall, the baby can end up inside a wall.

-`Self`, as you probably already guessed, is a pointer to the current actor; since we're calling this from CacoDaddy, `self` is CacoDaddy.
+`Self`, as mentioned, is a pointer to the current actor; since we're calling this from CacoDaddy, `self` is this instance of CacoDaddy.
 The full syntax for `Warp` is `Warp(pointer, xoffsets, yoffsets, zoffsets)`, and the offsets are relative, just like with `A_Warp`, so we move the spawned baby 64 units in front of `self` (CacoDaddy).  (`Self` is an existing pointer, you don't need to define or cast it.)

 Now, we can go even deeper.
 Instead of using two different actors, we can use only one and modify it on the fly to make it look different: